Some projects i've worked on that might also interest others.

-- The rHEALPix discrete global grid system, Robert Gibb, Alexander Raichev, and Michael Speth, in preparation.
+- The rHEALPix discrete global grid system, Robert Gibb, Alexander Raichev, and Michael Speth, unpublished notes, May 2013.

 - New software for computing asymptotics of multivariate generating functions, Alexander Raichev, ACM Communications in Computer Algebra, Volume 45 Issue 3/4, September/December 2011, pages 183–185.